astralsc/AstralRoyale/README.md

 2. Searchable clans.
 3. Maintenance system. (only enabled/disabled with the built in clan commands or the config.json file)
 4. Clan Commands (including non admin/admin commands + added /admin & /ban command)
-5. Update check if your version is incorrect.
+5. Update check if the app's version is incorrect.
 6. Extended the 2v2 button timestamp to 2038, I did this so you can see the 2v2 button)
 7. Username, clan name/description/chat filtering system. (currently, the username only gets filtered when you change your existing username)
 8. I forgot the other features.